 Cardiac system

-Endocrine system
+Endocrine System

 Interrupted sleep also affects the production of growth hormones, particularly in kids.
-Moreover, the growth hormone is also required to build muscle mass and repair of cells and tissues.
+Moreover, the growth hormone is also required to build muscle mass and repair cells and tissues.

 Conclusion